kamilwojcik/cfluxim/README.md

 ## More precysely

-It is precisely described in the `presentation.pdf' file in `presentation' directory
+It is precisely described in the `presentation.pdf` file in `presentation` directory

 ## Dependencies